+Nitrogen can influence steel properties either in a detrimental or beneficial way depending on (i) the presence of other elements in the steel, (ii) the form and quantity of nitrogen, and (iii) the required behaviour of the steel.
 Normally most of the steels need nitrogen at the minimum level.
-High nitrogen content may result in inconsistent mechanical properties in hot rolled steels, embrittlement of the heat affected zone (HAZ) of welded steels, and poor cold formability.
+High nitrogen content can result in (i) inconsistent mechanical properties in hot rolled steels, (ii) embrittlement of the heat affected zone (HAZ) of welded steels, and (iii) poor cold formability.
 In particular, nitrogen can result in strain ageing and reduced ductility of cold rolled and annealed low carbon aluminum killed (LCAK) steels.

 Fig 3 Influence of nitrogen on mechanical properties

-- Effect on strain ageing – Strain ageing occurs in steels due to interstitial atoms (mainly nitrogen) after they have been plastically deformed.
+Strain ageing occurs in steels due to interstitial atoms (mainly nitrogen) after they have been plastically deformed.
 After deformation, the nitrogen segregates to dislocations causing discontinuous yielding when further deformed.
 Strain ageing not only results in increased hardness and strength with reduction in ductility and toughness, but it also results in the appearance of ‘stretcher strains’ on the surface of deformed material.
 Duckworth and Baird have developed a measure of strain ageing termed ‘strain ageing index’.
 This is based on an empirical equation to calculate the increase in yield stress when deformed material is held for 10 days at room temperature.
 Fig 4 shows that increasing nitrogen results in a higher stain-ageing index, and therefore greater propensity for surface defects.